Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Characteristics of Wasps

 Wasps are considered pests and they live in colonies of hundreds.
 They are extremely aggressive and will deliver several painful stings at the slightest provocation.
 Wasps are classified either as solitary or social with hundreds of known species.
-However, only a few species are considered pests that actually require professional pest control.
+However, all species are considered pests that actually require professional pest control.
 All wasps have characteristic slender bodies that are about 2cm long with very narrow waists.
-They came in an array of colours ranging from black, red, yellow and even blue.
+They come in an array of colours ranging from black, red, yellow and even blue.
 Only female wasps have the ability to sting.

 The Common Wasp and the German Wasp are the most common species in the UK, capable of delivering painful stings.
 These 2 species have yellow and black bodies, about 17mm long and they like building nests in sheltered places with easy access to the outside.
 Social wasps live in big colonies and are considered dangerous.
 Solitary wasps, on the other hand, are bigger but less dangerous because they don’t live in colonies.

 Hornets are dangerous because they can sting and bite.
 Whole colonies of around 700 workers can attack a perceived threat in defence, stinging repeatedly.
 They are larger in size than wasps, growing to approximately 40mm.
 They have orange abdomens that have brown stripes.
 Hornets feed on sap and other small animals and are mainly found in woodlands.
 They can easily make barns, trees and attics their home.